rheia-framework/RHEIA/docs/sphinx/stochastic design space.rst

 Defining the uncertainty can be done as follows::

-	name,abs_rel,distribution,deviation
+	name,relation,distribution,deviation

 where:

 	- name: name of the parameter or variable, equal to the name of the parameter or variable in :file:`design_space.csv`;
-	- abs_rel: absolute or relative uncertainty to the mean, defined with `absolute` or `relative`, respectively;
+	- relation: absolute or relative uncertainty to the mean, defined with `absolute` or `relative`, respectively;
 	- distribution: The distribution of the uncertainty;
 	- deviation: uncertainty on the mean.